Jump To Section

 6. Pay attention to composition,

 An easy tip for beginner landscape photographers is to build your scene around the horizon.
 Refer to the Rule of Thirds, which is a popular trick for composing perfectly balanced and aesthetically-pleasing photographs.
 The Rule of Thirds crosses three horizontal lines with three vertical lines.
 You can set these up through your viewfinder or on the back screen of your camera.
 The points where those lines meet are the points of interest; place the most dynamic or compelling parts of your subject here.
 Take care to keep the horizon along that middle horizontal line, and you should have a foolproof formula for a picture-perfect scene.
+Find more photography composition tips and tricks with our guide here.

 7. Find the best light.